-- Students are expected to be actively engaged in class discussions and to study all assigned readings by the due date. - Students are responsible for all readings whether or not they are discussed in lectures. - No late assignments will be accepted. - All written assignments must be typed, double-spaced and proofread. - Errors in grammar, spelling and organization will result in a lower grade. - Please turn off all laptops, cell phones, and all other electronic devices, as opposed to putting them on vibrate.
+- Students are expected to be actively engaged in class discussions and to study all assigned readings by the due date. - Students are responsible for all readings whether or not they are discussed in lectures. - No late assignments will be accepted unless arranged ahead of time. - All written assignments must be typed, double-spaced and proofread. - Errors in grammar, spelling and organization will result in a lower grade. - Please turn off all laptops, cell phones, and all other electronic devices, as opposed to putting them on vibrate.
 Therefore, texting or using social media in class is inappropriate and unacceptable.